 3. Team Appeal

 It’s one thing to have a job.
-It’s entirely another to be, as Gene Marks describes it, a member of a team trying to change the world against the evil Goliaths.
+It’s entirely another to be on a game-changing team.
 Feeling that you’re doing something important that might make a difference to the world at large is a powerful motivator for many people, so if your small business is able to offer this, it’s a huge leg up in the talent competition.

 4. Training and Development